 Passengers will be able to choose from three cabin classes:

 All cabins will include tray tables, overhead luggage storage, and interiors designed for longer-distance comfort.
-Prototype designs unveiled at the Global Rail Conference in Abu Dhabi highlighted a clean, contemporary aesthetic across all classes.
+Prototype designs unveiled at the Global Rail Conference in Abu Dhabi highlighted a clean, contemporary aesthetic across all three classes.